Ezra Furman’s “All of Us Flames” is an anthem for we the neurodivergent, queer, disabled, and weird.

 Ezra Furman: All Of Us Flames [Album Review] – The Fire Note

-“Temple of Broken Dreams” is a call to action for our communities.
+“Temple of Broken Dreams” is a call to care for our communities.

 “Let’s organize our lives around love and care.”
 We integrated that line into our philosophy.